 The journey of EIP to ERC

 If approved, the proposals lead to the creation of an Ethereum Request for Comment or ERC.
 An ERC means a new standard is established through an upgrade.
-All the project files and revision history is stored on a GitHub repository.
+All the project files and revision history are stored on a GitHub repository.

 There are five stages through which an idea or an EIP leads to an ERC.
 They are as follows.